Skip to main content

 Air Releases By Industry

-• Facilities in the following sectors accounted for the largest air releases of TRI chemicals during 2022.
+• Facilities in the chemical manufacturing, paper manufacturing, and electric utilities sectors accounted for the largest air releases of TRI chemicals during 2023.
 The chemicals released in the largest quantities by these sectors were:

 • Chemical manufacturing: ammonia and ethylene.